CRISPIN BLUNT MP

 Psychiatric & Psychological Advisor

 Simon earned a degree in medicine from the University of Sheffield before specializing in psychiatry.
-He has a special interest in researching the effects of psychedelics, namely ayahuasca, on PTSD, and has spent the last three years conducting research into the use of ayahuasca in an adapted traditional setting for Westerners in the Peruvian Amazon.
+He has a special interest in researching the effects of novel compounds and treatments, namely ayahuasca, on PTSD, and has spent the last three years conducting research into the use of ayahuasca in an adapted traditional setting for Westerners in the Peruvian Amazon.
 Simon is currently based at The Maudsley Hospital in South London, as well as working as a Senior Research Associate at King’s College London looking at the use of psilocybin in treatment-resistant depression.

 ROBERT W.E.
 LAURIE

 Robert W.E.
 Laurie is an international lawyer, qualified in England and called to the British Columbia Bar.
-Robert founded AD LUCEM LAW CORPORATION in Vancouver in 2013 and his legal practice focuses on commercial business and regulatory issues surrounding cannabis and psychedelic plant medicines.
+Robert founded AD LUCEM LAW CORPORATION in Vancouver in 2013 and his legal practice focuses on commercial business and regulatory issues surrounding cannabis and plant medicines.

 Robert serves as a Board Advisor to the Multidisciplinary Association for Psychedelic Studies (MAPS) Canada and Steve DeAngelo’s Last Prisoner Project.
 Robert is one of the Founding Partners with Dr. Dennis McKenna of the McKenna Academy of Natural Philosophy and is a Director of Jay DeMerit and Ashleigh McIvor’s Rise and Shine Foundation.
 Further, Robert is the Chairman of the Advisory Board of Liberty Leaf Holdings Ltd. (CSE: LIB, OTCQB: LIBFF and FSE: HN3P).